asdubey/ucb-pcmlai-pa-5-1-coupon-analysis/README.md

 4. Coupons for cheaper resturants , coffee house and carry out & take were accepted most.

+5. Percentage of coupon accepted for bar and coffee house -
+  - 56.84 % of total coupan were accepted.
+  - 11.47 % of coupan accepted were for bar.
+  - 27.67 % of coupan accepted were for coffee house.
+6. Acceptance percentage for various categories -
+  - Restaurant(<20)  -  27.32 %
+  - Coffee House  -  27.67 %
+  - Carry out & Take away  -  24.41 %
+  - Bar  -  11.47 %
+  - Restaurant(20-50)  -  9.13 %

 Analysis of Bar coupons -